Electronic filter topology: Multiple feedback topology

 Multiple feedback topology is an electronic filter topology which is used to implement an electronic filter by adding two poles to the transfer function.
 A diagram of the circuit topology for a second order low pass filter is shown in the figure on the right.

+Lowpass

-The transfer function of the multiple feedback topology circuit, like all second-order linear filters, is:
+The transfer function of the lowpass multiple feedback topology circuit, like all second-order lowpass linear filters, is: